panteLx/easynews-plus-plus/README.md

 - Subtitle fetching should be more reliable
 - Configurable strict title matching to filter out results that don't exactly match the movie or series title (default: off)

-### 🌐 Title Translation Feature
+### 🌐 Custom Title Feature

-I've recently improved the title translation functionality to better handle alternative titles and translations.
+I've recently improved the custom title functionality to better handle alternative titles and translations.
 The addon now properly combines (Example: Original - Mufasa: The Lion King; German: Mufasa: Der Koenig der Loewen):

 - Original titles
-- Direct translations from the translations file
+- Direct custom titles from the custom-titles.json file
 - Alternative titles from metadata
 - Additional titles from partial matches

 This enhancement is currently only available in the self-hosted version.
-If you'd like to see your translated title added to the public version, please create a new issue.
+If you'd like to see your custom titles added to the public version, please create a new issue.

 ### 🔄 Compatibility